Overview

 ```

-*Changing the above SELinux Boolean values will allow all network connections via scripts and modules on the server.
+※By changing the above boolean value in SELinux, all network connections via scripts and modules on the relevant server will be permitted.

 ```